suborbital/vektor/README.md

 ## Vektor has been deprecated.
 It is being absorbed into the [E2 Core repo](https://github.com/suborbital/e2core).
 No further releases will be published in this project.
+You can find the [docs](./docs) for this deprecated project in this repo.

 ## Intro
 `Vektor` enables development of modern web services in Go.
 Vektor is designed to simplify the development of web APIs by eliminating boilerplate, using secure defaults, providing plug-in points, and offering common pieces needed for web apps.
 Vektor is fairly opinionated, but aims to provide flexibility in the right places.